the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Finally, teachers should be motivated to follow up and offer continued support to their students after the training has ended.

 #### Where do we get our teachers from
-The community discussion brought to light the need for a mixture of people, thereby the education of aspiring RSEs will involve people from close domain sciences or experienced RSEs and people that have respective additional skills to teach RSE competencies to the new generation.
+The community discussion brought to light the need for a mixture of people, therefore the education of aspiring RSEs will involve people from close domain sciences or experienced RSEs and people that have respective additional skills to teach RSE competencies to the new generation.
 In that respect, this follows The Carpentries model that offers certifications but is still open to non-certified trainers.